CallumBoase/render-plasmic-into-html/README.md

 Plasmic react-api docs: https://docs.plasmic.app/learn/react-api/

+Important note: this repo ONLY supports components that are natively available in Plasmic.
+It will NOT render Plasmic components that contain custom code components that you registered in Plasmic studio.
+If you need this functionality, see the more complex but powerful option: [Plasmic-codegen-into-html-with-vite](https://github.com/CallumBoase/plasmic-codegen-into-html-with-vite).

 # Deployment info
 The public folder of this repo is deployed to https://render-plasmic-into-html.netlify.app/ (owner of project: Callum Boase)